9.

 Other relevant skills

-Data reduction of AstroSat, Neil Gehrels Swift Observatory, Neutron star Interior Composition Explorer (NICER) and Rossi X-ray Timing Explorer (RXTE) mission
+Data reduction of AstroSat, Neil Gehrels Swift Observatory, Neutron star Interior Composition Explorer (NICER), Nuclear Spectroscopic Telescope Array (NuSTAR), Rossi X-ray Timing Explorer (RXTE) and XMM-Newton mission

 Experience in developing automated pipelines from scratch for data reduction/analysis